MonoMod/MonoMod/README-RuntimeDetour.md

 For every non-generic method in the input assembly, HookGen generates an event and two delegate types with the "On." namespace prefix.
 The first delegate type, orig_MethodName, matches the original method's signature, adding a "self" parameter for instance methods.
 The second type, hook_MethodName, is the event type.
 The only difference between orig_ and hook_ is that latter takes an orig_ delegate as the first parameter.

+It also generates an event with the "IL." namespace prefix to manipulate the IL at runtime.
+This feature is still WIP, but it's proven to work already.

 MonoMod.RuntimeDetour.HookGen and MonoMod.RuntimeDetour handle all the dirty detouring work transparently.
 You can even remove your hooks the same way you'd remove event handlers: